The Best Websites for Getting Royalty Free Images

 We all know how important it is to use images on social media posts for Twitter and Facebook and blogs too but have you ever wondered whether the images you use are royalty free?
 Most commonly, we search for images on Google and use them without ever thinking if they are another artist’s virtual property.

-But we usually find ourselves stuck in a dilemma, ‘where can we find high-quality images that can be used free of cost in social media content and blog posts?’
+But we usually find ourselves stuck in a dilemma, ‘where can we find high-quality images that can be used free of cost in social media content and blog posts and when you create your website?’
 Royalty free images are the safest bet when it comes to using pictures for your social media posts and blogs as they can be used without paying any license fee.

 Almost all pictures that have been created over the past thirty years are copyrighted; giving the author the sole right to use the copyrighted image at his or her sole discretion.
 Another viable option for using public domain photos is to register at Creative Commons.
 However, users may have to give attributions for each image they use.
 Another great facility offered by Creative Commons is that it allows the users to create new images from scratch.